In this article, I will tell you more about what I use during my daily work. Feel free to let me know what you are using or what you recommend.

 - Flexi Mount Monitor Holder — This is the mount I use for holding my monitors.
 On top of the mount arms, I put a shelve, on which I can hide all my devices so that my desk stays clean.

 - Two LG 27UL850-W 27 Inch - HDR 4k monitors - I upgraded in late 2020 to these two beauties.
 The colors are stunning.
 The HDR feature is only great when working with images or playing games.
 Never turn it on when while developing.

 - BenQ Screenbar: I did not know I needed a device until I bought two of these.
 These screen bars are used to mount on top of your screens and make sure your eyes get less tired, as there is always enough light for them to adapt.
 The great thing about them is that they can adapt to the light in your room, and they do not glare on your screen.

-- GoPro: as there is a lot of action going on.
-Just kidding, I use the GoPro as a webcam, it has a much better quality compared to the Logitech webcam.
+- Elgato Facecam: as there is a lot of action going on.
+Just kidding, previously I used a GoPro as a webcam, but since Elgato released this webcam, I switched to it.

 - Rode Microhone Boom Arm - Just a great and flexible microphone boom arm.

 - Elgato Wave:3 - The main microphone I use for sessions and meetings.
 I use it in combination with the Elgato Wave Pop and Elgato Wave Shock Mount.